neatorobito/Salut/README.md

 ###Cleaning up

-**Last, but certainly not least, it's good practice to keep a variable specific to your application indicating whether or not that instance is the host.
+**Last, but certainly not least, it's good practice, when working with this library, to keep a variable specific to your application indicating whether or not that instance is the host.
 The boolean field `isRunningAsHost` does indicate if you're running as the host, but this is only based on whether or not the framework is connected to a device as the group owner and the host server is running.**

 **There are obviously other scenarios in which an instance of your app may have not yet started a network service, but could still be considered the host.
 The following methods will handle clean up.**